Those musty smells in your basement could point to a hidden culprit behind your chronic health problems: mold.

 How do you dispose of moldy material?
 The moldy debris should be double-bagged before removing it from the building.

 Remediating the structure of your house is one thing.
-Soft goods like books, pillows, and curtains are another matter.
+Soft goods like books, curtains, and pillows are another matter.
 Remediators may be able to restore some of them.
-Depending on the degree of mold damage and your degree of sensitivity, you may need to get rid of some items.
-(6)
+Depending on the degree of mold damage, visible mold, and your degree of sensitivity, you may need to get rid of some items.
+(4)